bao-project/bao-docs/source/bao_hyp/config.rst

 Overview
 --------
-The Bao hypervisor's configuration is managed through a dedicated configuration file (denoted by the .c file).
-This section serves to provide an in-depth exploration of the various configuration options available.
+The Bao hypervisor's configuration is managed through a dedicated configuration in the form of a C source file.
+This section provides an in-depth description of the various configuration options available.

 The configuration file follows a specific structure, as outlined below: